 ece-toolspackage or update the

-ece-toolsversion Your Magento Commerce Cloud project must have the latest
+ece-toolsversion Your Cloud for Adobe Commerce project must have the latest

 ece-toolspackage so that you have the tools available to configure an optimal deployment.
 If you have the latest

 ece-tools, continue to the next step.

 Even though it is a best practice to use the latest